-VG Funding and SLM ECFC will have similar obligations under the purchase agreements.
+Each seller will have similar obligations under the purchase agreements.
 See "Transfer and Servicing Agreements-Purchase of Student Loans by the Depositor; Representations and Warranties of the Sellers" in the prospectus.

-Amounts withdrawn from the add-on consolidation loan account will be remitted by the servicer or the indenture trustee, as applicable, to the applicable lender in repayment of the related student loan, the amount of which will be added to the existing trust student loan.
+Amounts withdrawn from the add-on consolidation loan account will be remitted by the servicer or the indenture trustee, as applicable, to the applicable lender in repayment of the related student loan, the principal amount of which will be added to the existing trust student loan.